 Many documents on our web pages are in ASCII or HTML format, accessible to people who use screen reading software and to those with other vision or mobility impairments.
 Generally, we use Hypertext Markup Language (HTML) to create pages and documents that are accessible to that segment of our customer base.
 In creating HTML documents, we follow Section 508 and W3C standards; for example, we include alternate text to describe graphics.
 UsableNet’s LIFT tool has been used in the development of this site and for validation reporting on the site’s accessibility and usability.

 Our website also contains documents in Adobe Acrobat PDF (Portable Document Format) files.
 For those visually disabled users who haven’t already downloaded the most current version of Adobe® Reader, the following free online tools convert PDF files into either HTML or ASCII text on-the-fly.
 However, Adobe highly recommends that all users move to Reader.
 It’s free, more convenient, and provides greater capabilities than the simple text conversion available with these tools.
 The newest version of Reader is available for both Windows and Mac OS.

 For additional assistance with Adobe PDF format documents and accessibility issues, please visit Adobe’s accessibility web pages at http://access.adobe.com.

 For assistance with documents on this website, please send an email to firstname.lastname@example.org.

 Public meetings and forums

-The Board is committed to providing reasonable accomodation to individuals interested in attending our public meetings or forums.
-Attendees who require reasonable accomodation should call 202-475-7700 at least three days before the meeting or forum date and we will do our best to address the request.
+The Board is committed to providing reasonable accommodation to individuals interested in attending our public meetings or forums.
+Attendees who require reasonable accommodation should call 202-475-7700 at least three days before the meeting or forum date, and we will do our best to address the request.